qmacro/qmacro.github.io/_posts/2020-03-22-finding-the-pis-on-the-network.markdown

 This is a post in the "[Brambleweeny Cluster Experiments](/2020/03/22/brambleweeny-cluster-experiments/)" series of blog posts, which accompanies the [YouTube live stream recording playlist](https://www.youtube.com/playlist?list=PLfctWmgNyOIf9rXaZp9RSM2YVxAPGGthe) of the same name.

-Having booted the Pis in the cluster using the [OS image that prepared earlier](/2020/03/22/preparing-the-os-image/), we now need to find them so that we can continue with the setup.
+Having booted the Pis in the cluster using the [OS image prepared earlier](/2020/03/22/preparing-the-os-image/), we now need to find them so that we can continue with the setup.

 What does that mean?
 Well, the Pis will have requested IP addresses via DHCP.
 In my case, I run DHCP via my Google Wifi setup, and have a range set up for DHCP leases.
 While I can guess what the IP addresses might be, it's not scientific.
 I could look at the Google Wifi app on my phone, and go through manually searching for the devices that called themselves something that includes the string "raspberrypi", then looking at the details to reveal the IP addresses.
 But that sounds too much hard work, and not something I'd learn from.

 <img src="/content/images/2020/03/wifiapp.png" alt="Google Wifi app" width="200" height="400" />

+**Using nmap**

-I could use the `nmap` command, which has a wealth of possibilities.
-If all I wanted to do was to find the IP addresses, this would be what I'd want to use, specifying the `-sn` option (which means "don't do a port scan") for my home network (192.168.86.0/24), which would give results that look like this:
+I could use the `nmap` command that Alex [uses](https://medium.com/@alexellisuk/walk-through-install-kubernetes-to-your-raspberry-pi-in-15-minutes-84a8492dc95a), which has a wealth of possibilities.
+If all I wanted to do was to find the IP addresses, this would be what I'd want to use, specifying the `-sn` option (which means "don't do a port scan", previously the option was `-sP`) for my home network (192.168.86.0/24), which would give results that look like this:

 ```shell
 -> nmap -sn 192.168.86.0/24